-Light is the soul of architecture design.
-A light model goes beyond exposing things to view and feel to enhance visuals and to help us define what the physical world and architecture is all about.
+Light is the soul of architectural design.
+A light model goes beyond exposing things to view and feel to enhance visuals and help us define what the physical world and architecture are all about.
 Light is indispensable to all life, making it possible to show to the mind's eye things that are invisible to the physical eye.
 While adding classic pendant lights can look aesthetic, make sure it is functional as well.

 Lighting and Architecture- The blend and balance

-The architecture emphasises the use of natural light.
+The architecture emphasizes the use of natural light.
 Light creates a harmonious balance between the exterior and interior, between nature and human beings.
-The use of stunning glass wall sconces with some elements of colour can beautify, enhance, and amplify the look of the architecture.
+The use of stunning glass wall sconces with some elements of color can beautify, enhance, and amplify the look of the architecture.
 Light design is viewed by some architects as a matter of common sense and experience.
-For us to experience architecture, our eyes must be able to perceive the space, form, texture, and colour revealed by light.
+For us to experience architecture, our eyes must be able to perceive the space, form, texture, and color revealed by light.
 Through design, light can evoke a strong emotional response to increased sensibilities.

 Lighting and Architecture are intimately associated.
 While remodeling a space, it is important to hire a lighting designer as they use geometry and lighting as one of their primary methods of expressing themselves in the built environment.
 They use lines of light extensively when making statements in space.
 This results in powerful spaces when combined with a basic form.
 A lighting designer can help one understand how lighting and architecture can impact a place and contribute to its aesthetic and function.